Working with contractors when building or

 Many contractors are not good at estimating what materials they need.
 Some insist on bringing their own materials, which makes good sense when they are expected to do their task within a day, so they are sure they have what they need.

 There will be a need for many types of contractors when building a house, though you may get lucky and find one who can do most of the work.
 There are usually many handymen available in rural areas, but in remote areas they may be scarce and not willing to drive far.
-One option is to hire one who comes with a travel trailer and camps on the building site until the house is done, and then goes on to the next project.
+If the contractor has to drive far, you can offer gas money.
+Another option is to hire someone who comes with a travel trailer and camps on the building site until the house is done, and then goes on to the next project.
 This also provides theft protection.

 It is very important to get contractors who are willing to do the details correctly.
 Most modern construction is simply a matter of slapping things up as fast and cheaply as possible; true workmanship is not valued by the American building industry.
 If you are building an airtight house, it is imperative that every crack in every electrical box is sealed, every seam is fully taped, nothing is passed over.
 If you use old-fashioned grout and thinset without chemical additives for tile work, it is essential that the contractor has the patience to hold the tile in place for the extra ten seconds before letting go, so the tile won’t come loose later.
 Many contractors are not willing to do this, when they are used to doing things as quickly as possible.